wp-plugins/yournewsapp/trunk/readme.txt

 = How it works =
 1. Install and activate the plugin
-2. Download and install the <a href="https://itunes.apple.com/de/app/yourblogapp-yournewsapp/id815084293?mt=8">yourBlogApp Test app</a> from the Apple AppStore
-3. Navigate to the plugins settings page in WordPress.
-4. Scan the QR code you’ll find on the settings page and open the link on your smartphone.
-Other than scanning the QR you can type the following link into your smartphone’s browser: yba://?url=http://yourdomain
-5. By opening this link the test app will be reconfigured and filled with the content from your WordPress site.
-Change the look and feel of your app by modifying the settings, adding your logo, customizing the startscreen and changing the overall style.
-6. If you like the app, please register on our website <a href="http://www.your-news-app.com">www.your-news-app.com</a>.
-We will then create the app for you and upload it to the app stores!
+2. To get a preview on what the app would look like, use our emulator in the first tab of this plugin.
+3. Do you like what you see?
+Then register today on <a href="http://www.blappsta.com/">www.blappsta.com</a>!
-7. If you have any questions contact us: info@yournewsapp.de
+4. If you have any questions contact us: info@blappsta.com

 == Installation ==

 1. Upload `post-types-order` folder to your `/wp-content/plugins/` directory.
 2. Activate the plugin from Admin > Plugins menu.
-3. Once activated you should check with Settings > Your News App Api
+3. Once activated you should check with Settings > Blappsta Plugin
 4. Update your Settings for the App.